Search

 What Does a Fractional COO Do?

-A Fractional COO does most of what a full-time COO would do but on a fractional basis.
-Think operations expert, who can be brought in on a part-time or project basis to organize, set up, and manage your company’s operations.
+This role does most of what a full-time COO would do but on a fractional basis.
+Think operations expert who can be brought in on a part-time or project basis to organize, set up, and manage your company’s operations.

 A fractional COO can: